SamGtzs/miBlogRep/src/blog/videojuego-2.md

 ---
 layout: base.njk
-title: Reseña del libro 1
+title: Reseña Zelda Breath Of The Wild
-tags: libros
+tags: videojuegos
 ---

 # {{title}}